 I want you to love the artwork you selected.
 If you are not completely satisfied once it is in your space, please let me know as soon as you can.
 You have 28 days to return the item in the original packaging, for exchange or credit against another purchase.
 Item must be in perfect, unused condition.
 Shipping cost, if any, will not be refunded.

 The two other stores through which I sell my design products have their own return policies on their website.

 Do you accept wholesale purchases from corporate art consultants and interior designers?

 I have not currently considered this option but am open to discuss it.
-I may start with trade discounts on unlimited editions prints and greeting cards.
+I may start with trade discounts on unlimited editions prints.

 Do you rent or lease your art and what are your fees?

 Art rental, with a written contract, is an opportunity for businesses of all sizes, as well as individuals, to borrow original artwork for a 3-month period with an option to buy while supporting the work of the artist.
 This would require some negotiation.

 Are you interested in being contacted by galleries or licensing agents?